abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:6b9f1656bb
 ## File browser
 Built into the RStudio IDE is a file browser in the bottom right window.
-This allows you to navigate your filesystem without having to leave RStudio.
+This allows you to navigate your file system without having to leave RStudio.

 Navigate to the file browser tab.
 The meaning of the icons is as follows: